backstage/backstage/docs/tutorials/package-role-migration.md

   backstage-cli repo lint --since origin/master
   ```

 - In places where the entire repo is being built, use `yarn backstage-cli repo build`, which also supports the `--since` flag.
-The migration here is a bit more nuanced as it depends why you are building all packages.
+The migration here is a bit more nuanced as it depends on why you are building all packages.
   - If you are building all packages to **verify** that you are able to build them, you most likely want `backstage-cli repo build --all`.
-The `--all` flag signals that bundled packages like `packages/app` and `packages/backend` should be build as well.
+The `--all` flag signals that bundled packages like `packages/app` and `packages/backend` should be built as well.
 Pair this up with a `--since` flag in CI to avoid needing to build all packages.
   - If you are building all packages to **publish** them, then `backstage-cli repo build` is enough, as it builds all published packages.
   - If you are building all packages to **deploy** them, you likely don't want to use the `repo` command at all, simply call `yarn build` in the packages you want to deploy instead.
 For example, if you are deploying the backend with a docker host build, it's enough to call `yarn build` inside `packages/backend`.

 ## FAQ

-### Why where packages roles introduced?
+### Why were package roles introduced?

 To keep configuration lean, allow for more utilities and tooling, and to enable optimizations in the build system.
 You can read more about the reasoning in the [original RFC](https://github.com/backstage/backstage/issues/8729).